nvs/map/README.md

         -- value will be OS dependent.
         directory = '/home/user/.wurst',

+        -- A list of directories to be placed in an automatically created -- `wurst.dependencies` file.
+Relative paths will be appended to -- project's root directory.
+        dependencies = {},

         -- Options to be passed to Wurst for script optimization. optimize = {
             '-opt',